 - For those waters impaired for bacteria, the permittee must collect four geometric means during the reporting period (16 samples total).
 Each geometric mean must consist of four grab samples collected during a 30-day period, without regards to weather.
 Two of the geometric means must be collected during May-October and two must be collected during November-April. - The samples must be collected and the four geometric means calculated each year for the permit term.
 In the event that two years of data demonstrate that the level of bacteria is consistently below numeric criteria, then the permittee must prepare a Sampling Quality and Assurance Plan (SQAP).
-The SQAP must be submitted to EPD for approval. - In the event the monitoring is performed in accordance with an EPD-approved SQAP, then the results must be submitted in the annual report, but also submitted separately to EPD's Watershed Planning & Monitoring Program (https://epd.georgia.gov/watershed-protection-branch/watershed-planning-and-monitoring-program).
+The SQAP must be submitted to EPD for approval. - In the event the monitoring is performed in accordance with an EPD-approved SQAP, then the results must be submitted in the annual report, but also submitted separately to EPD's Watershed Monitoring Program.
 EPD will use the permittee's data, along with data obtained from other sources, to evaluate the possible removal of the waterbody from the 303(d) list.

 A permittee can voluntarily prepare a SQAP at any time.
 Sampling conducted in accordance with a SQAP may result in a water being removed from the 303(d) list of impaired waters.
-When the water is delisted, then monitoring conducted under the IWPMIP may cease.
+When the water is delisted, then monitoring conducted under the IWP may cease.